-- 26. Local tax assessment policies have disparate impacts on neighborhoods and homeowners of color.
-94 Across the U.S., in cities such as Chicago, Philadelphia, and New Orleans, local governments are more likely to impose higher property taxes on Black households and give financial breaks to wealthy and white homeowners, 95 leading to higher rates of tax delinquency and foreclosure for households of color.
-96 A nationwide study found, after analyzing data covering 118 million homes across the U.S., "holding jurisdictions and property tax rates fixed, Black and Hispanic residents nonetheless face a 10-13% higher tax burden for the same bundle of public services."
-97 - 27.
+- 28. Local tax assessment policies have disparate impacts on neighborhoods and homeowners of color.
+On Across the U.S., in cities such as Chicago, Philadelphia, and New Orleans, local governments are more likely to impose higher property taxes on Black households and give financial breaks to wealthy and white homeowners, on Black households and give and foreclosure for households of color.
+A nationwide study found, after analyzing data covering 118 million homes across the U.S., on holding jurisdictions and property tax rates fixed, Black and Hispanic residents nonetheless face a 10-13% higher tax burden for the same bundle of public services.
+On the same bundle of public services. - 29.
 Black and Hispanic renters are twice as likely to be evicted as white renters.
 As renters, they are more likely to be "cost-burdened," which means that they spend 30% or more of their income on housing.
 In 2019, 30% of all households were cost-burdened, and 46% of all renters were cost-burdened, compared to 21% of all homeowners.
 These inequalities persist across racial lines, as Black renters had the highest share of cost burdens (53.7%), followed closely by Hispanic renters (51.9%) compared to, 41.9% of white renters were cost burdened last year, along with 42.2% of Asian renters.
+108